Tourist Trips:

 Philadelphia and the Quaker Colonies

-A million college students and visitors have annually taken up residence in Philadelphia, tended to business, then gone home.
-They overheard scraps of history and unfamiliar names, strolled past curious buildings of whose history they knew very little.
+A million college students and visitors annually take up residence in Philadelphia, tend to business, then gone home.
+They overhear scraps of history and unfamiliar names, stroll past curious buildings of whose history they knew very little.
 This website is for their recollections, recognizing how ex-residents often retain curiosity about these Quaker Colonies, even from a distance.
+At the moment, Philadelphia is a wonderful place to retire, unless you insist on having it warm in the winter.

 Future visitors need a weekend guide to the funny city where they find themselves; their affection for the town may be more enduring than they expect.
 It's also gratifying to sense possessive local patriotism by working class Philadelphians, the people who talk about "Philly" instead of "fa-Delf-ya" but are no less owners of the place.
 Because of shyness, they seem to prefer to hear history from a single voice, even though multi-voice encyclopedias often contain more precision.